Pediatric Nursing Career Pathways

 Pediatric nursing offers a variety of career opportunities, but are you familiar with all the rewarding roles and leadership options in this specialty?

 Use IPN’s library of career pathways to make a plan for your future... or support other nurses or students in their journey.
-Download a PDF of all pathways.
 Give feedback on these resources.

 Spark interest in pediatric nursing careers for students with our immersive educator's guide.
 Use this resource to engage students with clear career steps and interactive classroom activities.